mhatfie/PCI-Assessment-Script/README.md

  Description
  -----------
- Auditing tool to check for PCI Compliance and the specific requients associated with the corresponding output files.
+ Auditing tool to check for PCI Compliance and the specific requirements associated with the corresponding output files.

- It is intended to be run by security auditors and pentetration testers against systems they have been engaged to assess, and also by system admnisitrators who want to check configuration files for PCI Compliance.
+ It is intended to be run by security auditors and penetration testers against systems they have been engaged to assess, and by system administrators who want to check configuration files for PCI Compliance.

  Ensure that you have the appropriate legal permission before running it someone else's system.

  Files
  -------